kowshir-bitto/regresspy/README.md

 Now just declare the parameters and test your values.

 Done! regresspy package is installed successfully.
-Now you can run it into your Powershell or Commandpromp.
+Now you can run it into your Powershell or Command prompt.